LISBON BUCKET LIST & TRAVEL GUIDE

-Lisbon was the first stop from my Portugal nine day trip.
-As soon as I got out from the metro in Chiado, I fell in love with the city!
+Lisbon was the first stop from my Portugal nine day trip, and this would be the first time of many visits to this wonderful city.
+As soon as I got out from the metro in Chiado, I fell in love with it!
 The colors, the light bathing the atmosphere, the tiles.
 I think it’s impossible not to love Lisbon.
 Anyways, in this post you’ll find everything about Lisbon: what to do and eat, where to stay and how to get around.

 Start with a walking tour